jthlim/jeff-phrasing/README.md

 ## Starters

-Starters are all formed on the left hand side of the board:
+Starters are formed using keys on the left hand side of the board:
 ```
 🆂🆃🅿🅷 🄾 🄵🄿🄻🅃🄳
 🆂🅺🆆🆁 🄾 🅁🄱🄶🅂🅉